Guess what, guess what!

 Before every game, I stuff my oversized purse with the essentials: sunscreen, water bottles, hair ties, pencils, my scorebook, and snacks.
 Since Dad and I always arrive at the ballpark extremely early to watch batting practice, the entire outing lasts 6-8 hours, depending on whether the game heads into extra innings, so I pack as much food as I can carry!

 And not just because they’re yellow-themed, like my home team’s colors.
-Each serving boasts over 17 grams of protein for less than 150 calories!
+Each serving boasts over 17 grams of protein and less than 150 calories!
 How’d I do it?

 Simple: my favorite vanilla protein powder from PlantFusion.
-It’s gluten-free, sugar-free, vegan, and clean-eating friendly—so these bites are all of those things too!
+It’s gluten-free, sugar-free, vegan, and clean-eating friendly — so these lemon energy balls are all of those things too!
 I haven’t tested the recipe with other protein powders, so you may need to tweak the ingredients if you use another brand.
 Not all protein powders absorb equally.
 If the bites seem too wet, add extra protein powder.
 If they’re too dry, add a touch more water.

-While the protein powder makes up the majority of the dry ingredients, there are also some oats to provide a little chew and heartier texture.
+While the protein powder makes up the majority of the dry ingredients, you’ll also add some oats to provide a little chew and heartier texture.
 Use gluten-free oats for gluten-free energy bites, if necessary.
 And don’t forget the poppy seeds in your dry ingredients either!

 The bites are held together with equal amounts of freshly squeezed lemon juice and water.
 That’s almost too easy, isn’t it?
-No nuts or nut butters, no coconut oil—just lots of lemon juice.
-It provides some of the bright sunshiny flavor, but the lemon zest adds the most.
+No nut butters, no nuts, no chia seeds, no coconut oil — just lots of lemon juice.
+It provides some of the bright sunshiny flavor, but the lemon zest adds the majority.
 Don’t skip it!
 The zest from one medium lemon goes into the mix, and if you prefer a really tangy taste, go ahead and add the zest from a second one too.

-Now just 7 days and 6 cookbook recipes are left until I can enjoy these energy bites during long lazy afternoons at the ballpark!
+Now just 7 days and 6 recipes to test for my cookbook until I can enjoy these energy bites during long, lazy afternoons at the ballpark!

 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ?)
-I’d love to see your energy bites and feature them in my Sunday Spotlight series!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your lemon poppy seed energy bites!

-- 3 scoops (90g) PlantFusion vanilla protein powder
+- 3 scoops (90g) PlantFusion vanilla bean protein powder (see Notes!)

 - 1 tbsp (9g) poppy seeds